rivet-lang/rive/doc/00_getting_started.md

 ## Overview

 Rivet is a general purpose programming language designed for the development of stable and safe software.
-The syntax of the language is inspired by Rust.

 Rivet uses the C programming language as its main backend.